 - Free inspection for Uber

 - Must drive to physical location

 - Limited business hours (which are often outdated)

 - Will not provide Lyft inspection

 - Walk-ins only, no appointments, so can have a long wait time

 - Typical cost is $20-$35

 - Must take printed inspection form for them to fill out

 - Often try to find other issues with your car and sell you many other services outside of the requirements for Rideshare driving

-- Free inspection for new Uber drivers (otherwise $30)
+- Inspection for Uber drivers $30

 - Perform inspection from wherever your car is, including your own driveway